 A lot!
 There could be about 30 locations that will offer retail betting via kiosk and, in an unusual move, the legislature approved a framework that includes the authority to approve up to 60 sportsbook licenses.
 Legislative leaders sought to bring minorities and women into the sports betting industry, and regulators will pay particular attention to ensuring small businesses and minority-owned businesses have the opportunity to apply for a sports betting license.

 Can I bet in other states or Washington D.C.?

 Other neighboring states such as Virginia, West Virginia and Pennsylvania have already approved mobile wagering, but bettors may need to download separate apps when leaving Maryland and crossing into these other states.
 Washington D.C. currently only has one citywide mobile app which is run by the District lottery and is only available within city lines.

 Will mobile sportsbooks offer bonuses for new players?

 Yes.
 Maryland’s online sportsbooks will all have some sort of bonus offers.
 The leading nationwide brands will likely enter the market and will probably offer similar deals as in other states with legal wagering, including welcome bonuses, odds boosts and many more offers updated frequently.

 What bet types and betting markets will be available?

-Maryland regulators and lawmakers will need to finalize eligible markets, but all major professional and college sports including the NFL, NBA, NCAAB, NCAAF, MLB, NHL and many more will be available.
+Maryland regulators still need to finalize eligible markets, but all major professional and college sports including the NFL, NBA, NCAAB, NCAAF, MLB, NHL and many more will be available.
 Officials seem disinclined to ban wagering on in-state college programs, meaning bets on programs such as the University of Maryland should be permitted.

 What options will I have for depositing and withdrawing funds?